Blog – Posted on Friday, May 01

 Or here’s another scenario: you’ve finished reading a novel and now you’re searching for something to fill the void.
 Maybe you want more of the same, or maybe something completely different to switch things up.
 You’ll probably also scour the Internet for ratings and trustworthy recommendations.

 Fortunately, there are endless review blogs and book review sites that you can peruse.
 Unfortunately, not every one of them features a wide enough variety to help you.
 But don’t worry: we’ve got you covered with ten of the best book review sites to satisfy the bookworm in you.
+If you want to cut to the chase and get a personalized pick for a book review site in 30 seconds, we first recommend taking this quick quiz:

 Review styles: star rating, community reviews